 If you plan to take “Netflix and chill” literally this Valentine’s Day, then rejoice, for the platform provides.
 In the tradition of risible cable reality hits like Married at First Sight and 90 Day Fiancé, its new “social experiment” Love Is Blind follows couples who’ve been thrust on the fast track to marriage.
 The twist is that they don’t lay eyes on each other until they’re engaged; each “date” consists solely of a chat between one man and one woman lounging in separate “pods.”
 (As is too often the case with dating shows, logistics exclude same-sex couples from the fantasy.)
-Debuting Thursday, Feb.
-13 and hosted, for some reason, by Jessica Simpson’s ex and former 98 Degree frontman Nick Lachey and his current wife, TV personality Vanessa Lachey, Love Is Blind asks whether singles who aren’t thinking with their libidos might be better equipped to build lasting relationships.
+Debuting Feb.
+13 and airing its finale on Feb.
+27, and hosted, for some reason, by Jessica Simpson’s ex and former 98 Degree frontman Nick Lachey and his current wife, TV personality Vanessa Lachey, Love Is Blind asks whether singles who aren’t thinking with their libidos might be better equipped to build lasting relationships.

 It’s refreshing to watch them bond by comparing values, aspirations, likes, pet peeves and senses of humor, rather than drunkenly sniffing around each other Love Island-style, though the series rushes through early encounters to the extent that I often failed to see how such strong feelings developed between various characters.
 By episode 3, a critical mass of participants—all of them cute, to everyone’s relief—are affianced and sent on a romantic beach getaway to fine-tune their chemistry.
 Later, they return to the “real world” to cohabit, in what is easily the most compelling and redeeming stretch of the show.
 Viewers get to observe how couples who committed in a vacuum, then took off on a premature honeymoon, struggle to blend their lives.
 A black woman introduces her first white partner to her loved ones and frets that believing in strong black families but marrying outside her race might be hypocritical.
 Age gaps become a sticking point for some.